tomasharkema/nixos-nvidia-vgpu/README.md

 ];
 ```

-Then you can active it like this:
+Then you can activate it like this:

 ```nix
   programs.looking-glass = {